 Our story

-Nestled in the Mendip Hills, Haydon Farm is a 3rd generation family farm with beautiful views overlooking the Somerset Levels and Glastonbury tor.
+Nestled in the Mendip Hills, Haydon Farm is a 3rd generation family farm with beautiful views overlooking the Somerset Levels and Glastonbury Tor.

 Farmer Rob Lunnon has spent his entire life working the land, with a deep dedication to caring for the surrounding countryside and the livestock that call it home.

 In pursuit of becoming more sustainable, Haydon Farm is currently on a journey, transitioning toward more regenerative farming practices.
-With 120 Holstein cattle and 20 Longhorn cows, the farm is also establishing a suckler beef herd.
+With 120 Holstein cattle and 20 Longhorn cows, our farm is also establishing a suckler beef herd.

 Our Regenerative Approach